 After the successful completion of a project, having a development finance exit strategy in place is essential, as development finance is typically more expensive than buy to let or residential lending.
-I was recently delighted to assist some clients who need to refinance from development finance to a buy to let facility.
+I was recently delighted to assist some clients who need to refinance from property development finance to a buy to let facility.

 The two clients were brother and sister; she was the owner of the property and had her name on the mortgage, whilst my client’s brother, a successful property developer, was the guarantor on the mortgage.